pluggdapps/tayra/docs/dev/reference.rst

 h4.
 Importing another template

-Template functions can be organised as library files, imported as and when needed. //{y}@import// directive specifies which template file to be imported and the name to access the template module.
+Template functions can be organised as library files, imported as and when needed. //{y}@include// directive specifies which template file to be imported and the name to access the template module.

 {{{ Code ttl
-@import etsite:templates/_base/elements.ttl as e ;
+@include etsite:templates/_base/elements.ttl as e ;
 @import os, sys;

 @function body_leftpane() :